 - Automatic fault recovery - Across multiple security domains

 - Designed for researchers - Easy "fire and forget" file transfers

 - No client software installation - New features automatically available - Consolidated support and troubleshooting - Works with existing GridFTP servers

 - Ability to move files to any machine (even your laptop) with ease

-- Moving data between locations on XSEDE: The Globus Online File Transfer service can be used to move data between all XSEDE sites, which are accessible as transfer endpoints in the service.
-Globus Online simplifies and automates file transfer without the need to install or interact with GridFTP.
+- Moving data between locations on XSEDE: The Globus File Transfer service can be used to move data between all XSEDE sites, which are accessible as transfer endpoints in the service.
+Globus simplifies and automates file transfer without the need to install or interact with GridFTP.

 - Moving data to XSEDE from a local machine: This might include observational data from sensors, surveys, etc., that will be analyzed on XSEDE computing resources.
-Globus Connect is a feature of Globus Online that makes it possible to create a transfer endpoint on any machine (including campus servers and home laptops) with just a few clicks and without the typical difficulties of a GridFTP install.
+Globus Connect is a feature of Globus that makes it possible to create a transfer endpoint on any machine (including campus servers and home laptops) with just a few clicks and without the typical difficulties of a GridFTP install.

 uberftp are command-line implementations of the GridFTP protocol that underlies all XSEDE transfer mechanisms.
 Use these commands to transfer large files.